Silesian Regional Party: History

 In the parliamentary elections of the same year, ŚPR activists (three for the Sejm and Henryk Mercik for the Senate) ran on behalf of the Civic Coalition, but failed to gain seats. ŚPR candidates for the Sejm, on the KO lists, received a total of 2452 votes (representing 0.01% nationally).

 On 18 February 2021, new party authorities were elected.
 After Rafał Adamus stepped down as chairman, his successor was Henryk Mercik.
 The then secretary Roman Kubica was replaced by Tomasz Skowron.
 In April 2022, Secretary Tomasz Skowron and Vice-chair Marta Bainka were dismissed.
 Ilona Kanclerz became the new secretary, Marek Bromboszcz the vice-chairman and Marek Polok the treasurer.

 As a result of Henryk Mercik's support for Marek Wesoły, MP of the Law and Justice party, in the early elections for the mayor of Ruda Śląska, in August 2022 the chairman of the RAŚ Jerzy Gorzelik announced his departure from the party, and on 18 October of the same year Henryk Mercik was dismissed from the position of chairman of the ŚPR.
 Marek Bromboszcz then became acting chairman.
 A part of the party led by Henryk Mercik did not recognise this decision, and a few days later voted to dismiss Marek Bromboszcz and Ilona Kanclerz from the ŚPR board and to self-dissolve the party.
 Formally, however, Ryszard Ucher became the party chairman, who was registered by the District Court in Warsaw.
 On 11 January 2023, this court deregistered ŚPR due to the party's late submission of its 2019 financial report.
 However, in a statement from 18 February 2023, the party authorities declared that the party did not decide to dissolve and the decision of the court to deregister it has been appealed to the court of appeals in Warsaw.

 On 15th of April 2023, the party held a summit in Żory, where Ilona Kanclerz was elected as the new party leader, with the party's board and other positions being replaced as well.
 The decision to remove the party from the register of political parties was revoked.
 Regional newspapers spoke of the "rebirth" of the party, and the new leadership of the Silesian Regional Party held a meeting with Silesians Together, where both parties decided to form a coalition for the next election.

+In 2023, the party was deregistered, and was re-registered in December 2024, under the name "Regionalists".
+Ilona Kanclerz remained the party's leader and its headquarters are in Katowice.